On non-compact gradient solitons

+We will provide background on each tensor, their flows, and their solitons in Sections \ref{AOT Section} and Sections \ref{Bach Section} and show how our results can be applied in either case.
 In the cases of the Cotton tensor and the general Bach tensor, applying our general results to these tensors enabled us to duplicate a number of established results in upcoming papers.
 Because these corollaries are both stand alone results in other works and corollaries to results in Section \ref{Q Section}, we included both references in the proofs of each corollary so that interested readers can see the nuances these proofs take on in their specific setting while maintaining the completeness of this paper.

-All this considered, we begin by applying our general results to the ambient obstruction tensor in Section \ref{AOT Section} because these results are unique to this paper.
-Proceeding, we go in order of dimension, addressing first the Cotton tensor in Section \ref{Cotton Section} and then the Bach tensor for $n\geq 4$ in Section \ref{Bach Section}.

-\section{Results for a general tensor $q$}
+\section{Results for a general tensor}

 In the following section, we will find various conditions to force flatness.
 We will frequently use the following fact to do so. \begin{fact} For a trace-free tensor $q$, a stationary $q$-soliton will always be steady and $q$-flat. \end{fact} \begin{proof} Suppose $q$ is a trace-free tensor and $(M, g, X)$ is a stationary soliton.
 By definition, $X$ is Killing.
 Applying this to \eqref{q soliton}, we see that $0 = \lambda g + \frac{1}{2}q$.
 Taking the trace of both sides, we see that $0=\lambda n$, so $\lambda = 0$ and the soliton is steady.
 Consequently, $q=0$ and $M$ is $q$-flat. \end{proof} (Note that this also holds in the gradient case because $f$ being constant forces $\hess f = 0$. )